Let’s start this topic with a question from a different universe!

 Performance KPIs-Based Campaigns Don’t Offer Fraud Protection

 Many advertisers moved to KPIs and goals-based campaigns to better align their spending with their revenue.
-E.g., CPR (Pay per Registration), 30% installs should lead to registrations, or 20% installs should lead to wallet top-ups, etc.
+E.g., CPR (Pay per Registration), 30% of installs should lead to registrations, 20% of installs should lead to wallet top-ups, etc.

 The aim: Aligning the advertising costs with the business objectives.
 If an affiliate gives users who carry out transactions, it is worth the expense.

-So, if your only protection to AdFraud is the KPIs tracked on the attribution platform, you may be in trouble.
+So, if your only protection against AdFraud is the KPIs tracked on the attribution platform, you may be in trouble.

 Here is a step-by-step guide of what we did :

 - Take an app that is pushing CPR/CPS/KPIs linked campaigns.